 Dr. Paul E. Phrampus, FACEP FSSH is the Director of the Peter M. Winter Institute for Simulation, Education and Research (WISER).
 He is a Professor in the Departments of Emergency Medicine and Anesthesiology of the University Of Pittsburgh School Of Medicine.
-He is Vice Chair for Quality and Patient Safety in the Department of Emergency Medicine and Medical Director for Patient Safety at UPMC.
+He is Vice Chair for Quality and Patient Safety in the Department of Emergency Medicine and Medical Director for Patient Safety at the UPMC Health System.
 He earned a Bachelors Degree in Biology from Old Dominion University, and an M.D. degree from Eastern Virginia medical school in Norfolk, Virginia.
 He completed residency training and board certification in Emergency Medicine at the University of Pittsburgh.
 He is a certified professional in patient safety and a certified physician executive.

 Dr. Phrampus has been active in patient safety efforts throughout the UPMC Health System and serves as the Medical Director of Patient Safety.
 He is a member of the Quality Patient Care Committee of the UPMC Board of Directors.
 He has overseen the expansion of WISER capabilities in developing a distributive model of management for WISER as well as the satellites centers that have been deployed throughout the UPMC Health System.
 He led a team to create a simulation based difficult airway management program for emergency medicine that has now been completed by hundreds of physicians.